distbit0/distbit.xyz/_posts/2025-05-03-kpi-vs-asset-futarchy.md

 In KPI Futarchy, there's no underlying spot market to fall back on.
 To allow traders to exit their positions *after* the decision but *before* the final KPI resolution date, the market creator must ensure the availability of liquidity, likely through subsidies.
 Without this, traders' capital remains locked until the resolution date, which degrades trader experience.

-### KPI Futarchy Generally Reduces Trader PnL Confounding from External Factors
+### KPI Futarchy Can Increase the Predictability of Trader Returns
-➜ KPI Futarchy generally ensures a trader's PnL more accurately reflects their prediction about a proposal's specific impact, unlike Asset Futarchy where PnL is confounded by broader market factors.
+➜ KPI Futarchy generally ensures a trader's PnL more accurately reflects their prediction about a proposal's specific impact, unlike Asset Futarchy where PnL is distorted by broader market factors.

 In Asset Futarchy, a trader's PnL is only loosely tied to the proposal's specific impact.
-It's heavily confounded by *all other factors* influencing the asset price: general market conditions, demand changes, management decisions, other proposals, etc.
+It's heavily distorted by *all other factors* influencing the asset price: general market conditions, demand changes, management decisions, other proposals, etc.

 > *Trader Experience:* This means traders are forced to take on exposure to these unrelated factors.
 They might correctly predict a proposal's positive impact but still lose money if the broader market tanks before they close their position.
 This increases uncertainty and risk; traders prefer predictable returns linked to their specific insight.
 *   *Hedging:* Hedging these external factors is difficult and often imperfect.
 It typically requires dynamic rebalancing, which introduces its own costs and risks (e.g., negative gamma exposure).
 *   *Trader Pool:* While Asset Futarchy benefits from a natural pool of participants (existing asset holders already exposed to the price), this doesn't necessarily help attract *outside* informed actors who aren't already holders but might have valuable specific knowledge about the proposal.

 KPI Futarchy is generally superior in this regard.
-The KPI can be specifically designed to reduce (though perhaps not always eliminate) confounding from external factors.
+The KPI can be specifically designed to reduce (though perhaps not always eliminate) distortion from external factors.

-### Asset Futarchy's Infinite Horizon Confounds PnL for Time-Specific Impacts
+### Asset Futarchy's Infinite Horizon Distorts PnL for Time-Specific Impacts
-➜ Asset Futarchy's implicit infinite time horizon confounds PnL by incorporating long-term factors irrelevant to short-term proposal impacts, while KPI Futarchy allows for time-specific impact measurement.
+➜ Asset Futarchy's implicit infinite time horizon distorts PnL by incorporating long-term factors irrelevant to short-term proposal impacts, while KPI Futarchy allows for time-specific impact measurement.

 Asset Futarchy implicitly operates with an infinite time horizon because asset prices reflect expectations far into the future.
 This means changes in long-term factors like discount rates or investor risk premiums have a greater impact on trader payouts, as these factors compound over longer periods.

 Importantly, this happens even if the proposal's impact is known to be short-term.
 Asset Futarchy cannot easily focus *only* on impacts over a specific, limited time period.
 Traders are affected by factors influencing the asset price far beyond the relevant timeframe for the proposal.
-This further confounds PnL and degrades the trader experience.
+This further distorts PnL and degrades the trader experience.

 KPI Futarchy provides much greater flexibility here.